 Men’s underwear was also evolving, with garments resembling modern boxer shorts starting to make an appearance.
 As underwear became more important to the consumer, the first underwear advertisements started to appear, emphasizing comfort and durability rather than style or fashion.

-As the nineteen-tens progressed, we saw the union suit split into two garments, the undershirt and drawers, and the first bra, or to give it its full name, brassiere, came onto the commercial market which was patented by its designer, Mary Phelps Jacob in 1914, and by the end of the decade bloomers had also arrived.
-The freedom that these, when coupled with the brassiere, gave women meant that the corset’s days as a mass market garment were now numbered.
+As the nineteen-teens progressed, we saw the union suit split into two garments, the undershirt and drawers, and the first bra, or to give it its full name, brassiere, came onto the commercial market which was patented by its designer, Mary Phelps Jacob in 1914, and by the end of the decade, bloomers had also arrived.
+The freedom that these, when coupled with the brassiere, gave women meant that the corset’s days as a mass-market garment were now numbered.

 Comfort was the new emphasis in the 1920s as hemlines started to rise and bloomers became shorter eventually leading to what were known as step-ins, the forerunner to modern-day panties.
 At the same time, women started to cover their bare legs with stockings which were held up by the newly invented garter belt by the end of the decade.

 The first modern briefs for men came about in the 1930s with Coopers Inc selling the first ones in Chicago.
-The design would be recognisable today with their y-shaped fly and short legs.
-These ‘jockey’ briefs, so called because they gave a similar level of support as jockstraps had sold over 30,000 pairs within three months of their release on 19 January 1935.
+The design would be recognisable today with its y-shaped fly and short legs.
+These ‘jockey’ briefs, so-called because they gave a similar level of support as jockstraps had sold over 30,000 pairs within three months of their release on 19 January 1935.
 After their release into UK stores three years later they sold at a rate of 3000 pairs per week.

 Following the second world war, underwear, which had previously been designed not to be seen was starting to become a fashion item with bold colours and patterns replacing the previously plain white garments.
 New fabrics were also experimented with such as Dacron, nylon, and Spandex.